 The MSc in Mathematical Medicine and Biology is designed for students with a degree in mathematics (or a related subject with a substantial mathematical content).
 In terms of specific maths topics, ideally students would have covered calculus, linear algebra and differential equations.

 In addition, some experience of dynamical systems and numerical analysis is needed prior to arrival.
-Students do not need any background in biology, just enthusiasm and a willingness to learn about it - quite a bit of biological terminology will be introduced as necessary throughout the course.
+Students do not need any background in biology, just enthusiasm and a willingness to learn about it.
+The required biology will be introduced throughout the course.

 The course is offered on a full-time basis over one year and comprises 180 credits, split across 120 credits worth of core modules and a 60-credit research project.